2-6-6-2: Miscellaneous

 Measurements are given in English measure as in the original catalog.
-The 210 pound boiler pressure on line 6, "Maximorum", is doubtful.
+The 210 psi boiler pressure on line 6, "Maximorum", is doubtful.
 The two largest narrow gauge engines are outside frame designs.

 The "code words" are an example of a commercial code commonly used in telegrams between the home office of an organization and its branches or clients to minimize communication costs and reduce the chance of errors.